Frequently asked questions about our undergraduate chemistry courses

 Students who do not offer Mathematics at A2 level (or equivalent) will study an additional mathematics for chemists module in Year 1 at Nottingham to ensure they have the necessary mathematics skills for subsequent years of the course.

 Yes, we offer a number of scholarships and bursaries.
 There are prizes for students studying Chemistry and are offered by the School of Chemistr

 y, and bursaries are offered by the University

-Yes, your salary will depend on your placement and the company that you will be employed by.
-Please note that we cannont guarantee student placements since students will usually follow the application and selection proceedures of the companies that they are applying to.
+Yes and your salary will depend on your placement and employer.
+Please note that we cannot guarantee student placements since students will usually follow the application and selection procedures of the companies that they are applying to.
 Those students who do not gain a placement for their third year will join year three of MSci Chemistry (F101) or MSci Medicinal and Biological Chemistry (FC1R).

 No. This is covered by your fees.

 We have a well stocked Science Library opposite the School of Chemistry which contains multiple copies of our recommended textbooks.
-We have one recommended textbook in each of three main branches of chemistry and we have worked closely with our on-campus Blackwell’s Bookshop to offer you these textbooks at a substantial discounted rate.
+We have one recommended textbook in each of three main branches of chemistry and have worked closely with our on-campus Blackwell’s Bookshop to offer you these textbooks at a substantial discounted rate.

 Our Budget Planner

 provides details of what you’ll need to budget for while you are studying and living in Nottingham.

 Yes, we have a vibrant student-run chemistry society, which is called ChemSoc.
-The society organises visits by speakers from the chemistry industry, promotes social events that run throughout the year and offers a support network for all of our undergraduate chemists.
+The society organises visits by speakers from the chemistry industry, promotes social events that run throughout the year, and offers a support network for all of our undergraduate chemists.

 Typically, you’ll have around 10 hours of lectures and 8 to 10 hours laboratory work per week.
 In addition, your lectures in chemistry are supported by tutorials.

-It depends on the module choices that you take but a typical student would be assessed by a combination of traditional written examinations (60%) and continual assessment (40%).
+It depends on the module choices you take, but a typical student is assessed by a combination of traditional written examinations (60%) and continual assessment (40%).